zunath/SWLOR_NWN/README.md

 1.)
 Install Git from here: https://git-scm.com/downloads

 2.)
-Install Visual Studio Community Edition 2019 from here: https://www.visualstudio.com/downloads/
+Install Visual Studio Community Edition 2019 from here: https://www.visualstudio.com/downloads/ - note you need the latest version (16.11) that includes .NET 5.0, older versions will not work for SWLOR.

 3.)
 Start up Visual Studio.